davidtrainer/blt-site-studio/README.md

 To use this plugin, you must already have a Drupal project using BLT 10 or later, and Acquia Site Studio 6.4.0 or later.

+The `1.x` branch supports Site Studio 6.7.x and below.

+The `2.x` branch supports Site Studio 6.8.0 and above.

 Add the following to the `repositories` section of your project's composer.json:

 ```